bentoml/OpenLLM/contrib/clojure/README.md

 > [!NOTE]
 > Currently, the LLMServer must be also running to use with the UI.
-> Start any model server with `openllm start`.
+> Start any model server with `openllm start --cors`.
 For more information, see `openllm start -h`

 ## Developement Build